 1959 By early 1959, a year and a half into his pastorate at St. Paul Lutheran Church on Edgewood Avenue, James Bouman decides for his family’s safety to leave town.
 In 1957, Bouman had been sent by the Lutheran Church-Missouri Synod, headquartered in St. Louis, to preach to a mostly black congregation in northwest Jacksonville.
 Nearby black churches received bomb threats tied to this white preacher’s dedication to a black congregation.
 The Boumans left town for South Florida.
 See https://jaxpsychogeo.com/north/magnolia-gardens-gardenvale-st-paul-lutheran-church/.

+1959 A new high school is built on Jacksonville’s Westside and named Nathan Bedford Forrest after a Confederate general and first grand wizard of the Ku Klux Klan.

 1960 Thirty-five African Americans, mostly from the Youth Council of the NAACP under the leadership of popular history teacher, Rutledge Pearson began staging demonstrations in Downtown Jacksonville seeking access to "whites only" lunch counters at F.W.
 Woolworth, W.T.
 Grant, Kress, McCrory’s and Cohen Brothers.
 On August 27, 1960, they were met by over 200 white men carrying axe handles and baseball bats that were used to intimidate and injure many of the demonstrators.
 Nationally publicized, this event, known "Ax Handle Saturday", was a turning point in Jacksonville's civil rights movement.

 The representatives of the local and national NAACP, along with members of the Youth Council, met and decided to hold a mass meeting at St. Paul's A.M.E.
-(13th & Myrtle) Presided over by Rodney Hurst, President of the Youth Council, the large crowd in attendance heard comments by Alton Yates and Marjorie Meeks, Vice President and Secretary of the Youth Council along with speeches by Rutledge Pearson and by NAACP legal counsel, Earl Johnson.
+(West 13th Street & North Myrtle Avenue).
+Presided over by Rodney Hurst, President of the Youth Council, the large crowd in attendance heard comments by Alton Yates and Marjorie Meeks, Vice President and Secretary of the Youth Council along with speeches by Rutledge Pearson and by NAACP legal counsel, Earl Johnson.
 Mrs. Ruby Hurley and Bob Saunders from the regional and national offices of the NAACP also spoke.
 Those present overwhelming]y approved a resolution by the Youth Council that no further demonstrations would occur for the next two weeks giving the local white power structure the opportunity to respond to other demands, particularly that Mayor Haydon Bums establish a broadly represented biracial committee to address a multitude of issues.

 1960 Following the 1954 U.S. Supreme Court decision, Brown vs, the Board of Education of Topeka Kansas that overturned the "separate but equal" principle, local NAACP attorney, Earl Johnson, working with Sadie Braxton, president of the Jacksonville NAACP and mortician Wendell Holmes chair of the NAACP's Education Committee to desegregate local schools, filed a suit on behalf of seven black parents and fourteen children, charging the Duval County School Board of operating a system of racially segregated schools.
 Holmes went on to become the first African-American to be elected to a school board in Florida, and later served as Chair of the Duval County School Board.

+1960 August 13, 1960-Initial sit-in by the Jacksonville Youth Council NAACP, Downtown Jacksonville Woolworth Department store.

+1960 Ax Handle Saturday

+1960 Alton Yates

 1960 Local black business owner, Frank Hampton, successfully filed numerous suits requiring the City of Jacksonville to desegregate all municipally owned facilities including golf courses, the Gator Bowl, Civic Auditorium, Wolfson Park, the Jacksonville Zoo and swimming pools along with other parks and playgrounds.
 The initial response by the City was to close down or sell these facilities to private parties.
 Another suit was filed requiring desegregation of the Duval County Courthouse, Duval Hospital, beaches and county jail and prison farm.
 To avoid the lawsuit, the County Commissioners agreed to the desegregation of those facilities.